weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 cos (x?) __cos [(x+1)2]  &+tD2cos “4
 TC 2eFD TJ, wer

-Replace cos u by — 1.
+Replace cos u by - 1.
 (b) Prove that

 2f(x) = cos (x?) = cos [ (x4 1] + r(x)

 where |r(x)| <c/x and c is a constant.
-(c¢) Find the upper and lower limits of xf(x), as x — 0.
+(cc) Find the upper and lower limits of xf(x), as x - 0.

 (d) Does [sin (t?)dt converge?
 14. Deal similarly with